RichardTrujilloTorres/tubedl/README.md

 ✅ Supports short links (`youtu.be/...`) and Shorts (`/shorts/...`)
 ✅ Automatic URL normalization and error handling
 ✅ Clean terminal interface with [Rich](https://github.com/Textualize/rich)
 ✅ Cross-platform (macOS, Linux, Windows)
+✅ 🔐 **Download age-restricted or private videos** using cookies or your logged-in browser session

 ---